MufengW/ECE361/textConf/README.md

 # Text Conferencing
 ## Additional Features
 ### User Registration
+The first feature we added is to enable a user to register

+#### How it works:

+A local file is created to store user credentials.
+If a username is not found in the credential file, login would fail.
+New uses could use `/register <username> <password> <repeat_password> <server_address> <server_port>` to register a new account.
+The new account will be stored in the server's credential file so the user could still use the credentials to login after a server restart.

+#### How we implemented it:

+We created a file to store the credentials.
+The format of the file is similar to CSV where each line is a pair of username and password separated by a comma.
+When the server starts, it reads the data from the credential file and store it as an array.
+The lenght of the array is the same as the number of lines in the credential file.
+When a user is trying to login, server will check the credential array to verify the username and password.
+If a user registers, server will put a new pair of username and password in to the exsiting file and then refresh the array based on the updated credential file.
+Since the credential file is stored on the disk, new credentials will be persisted for future use.

 ### Multi-session
 The second feature we added is to enable a client to join/create multiple sessions.